 Brave New World in the Making

-In not-so-distant future, 3D printers might be as common in peoples' homes as laser printers are now -- opening up all kinds of possibilities for repairing, creating, designing, altering, sharing and sending objects.
+In not-so-distant future, 3D printers might be as common in peoples' homes as laser printers are now -- opening up all kinds of possibilities for repairing, creating, designing, altering, sharing and sending objects."Within the next several years, we'll see printers in many households," said Rigdon.
+"When something is broken, people will be able to download design files for replacement parts and create them at home."

 In essence, the lines between thought and reality, design and execution, digital file and object, are blurring.